 Looking to 2024, the Company will enter a critical stage in "strategic overtaking" amidst a complicated and volatile external environment.
-At the same time, the integration and evolution of energy and digital technology will be accelerating, while generational upgrade of model and generative Al will gain pace, with new scenarios and new business forms emerging to give rise to opportunities as well as challenges.
+At the same time, the integration and evolution of energy and digital technology will be accelerating, while generational upgrade of model and generative AI will gain pace, with new scenarios and new business forms emerging to give rise to opportunities as well as challenges.
 The Company will firmly seize the strategic opportunities presented by digitalisation, intelligentisation and low-carbon development in persistent adherence to the operating strategy of "stable growth through precision and pragmatism".
-We will seek to drive ongoing evolution in technologies such as 5G-A, optical network and computing, bolster organisational resilience, actively enhance the profile of our existing business whilst developing markets for new ones and identifying opportunities presented by variables to accelerate expansion of our secondary-curve business represented by computing, on top of assuring ongoing improvement in the core competitiveness of our primary-curve business represented by wireless and wireline products.
+We will seek to drive organisational resilience, actively enhance the profile of our existing business whilst developing markets for new ones and identifying opportunities presented by variables to accelerate expansion of our secondary-curve business represented by computing, on top of assuring ongoing improvement in the core competitiveness of our primary-curve business represented by wireless and wireline products.